The Corporate Tax Planning Law Review: Portugal

 Furthermore, interest paid to EU or EEA entities that own at least 25 per cent of the share capital of the borrower (or the borrower and lender are held by the same entity in a percentage in excess of 25 per cent) is exempt from tax, to the extent the participation has been held for an uninterrupted period of at least two years.
 The tax withheld during the initial two years may be reimbursed upon completion of the minimum holding period.

 Under Portuguese law, there is no withholding tax on the remittance of profits by a permanent establishment.
-Also, there is no additional or higher corporate income tax on the permanent establishment profits to compensate for the absence of this withholding tax.
+In addition, there is no additional or higher corporate income tax on the permanent establishment profits to compensate for the absence of this withholding tax.

 iii Indirect taxes